aistra0528/Hail/README_EN.md

 - `IPackageManager.setPackagesSuspendedAsUser` to suspend apps.

-### System APP - Disable
+### Privileged System App - Disable

 This mode calls the following APIs:

+- `ActivityManager.forceStopPackage` to kill apps.
 - `PackageManager.setApplicationEnabledSetting` to disable apps.
-- `ActivityManager.forceStopPackage` to kill apps.

 The following privapp-permissions is required: